Courses

 Each week’s readings are listed below.
 Readings found in The Cost of Lunch, Etc. will be marked with an S for story and readings found in The Art of Blessing the Day: Poems with a Jewish Theme will be marked with a P for poetry.

-March 24: S – “Going Over Jordan”
+November 24: S – “Fog”

 $250.00Enroll - $250

-Tuesday Morning Talmud: The Talmud of Relationships
+Tuesday Morning Talmud: Women in the Talmud

 Tuesdays at 9:00am